 Lina Srivastava, Chief Creative Officer & Co-founder is a subject matter expert in migrant rights with over ten years experience addressing migration through narrative platforms, advocacy, civil society sector collaboration and support, and community-centered design.
 Lina is the founder of a CIEL, a social innovation strategy group which catalyzes social impact by combining activism, technology, culture, and storytelling.
 She is a frequent speaker on issues related to migration and refugee issues, and is currently working on projects addressing these crises.
 Lina has provided project design consultation to a group of social impact organizations, including UNESCO, the World Bank, AARP, UNICEF, and the Rockefeller Foundation.
 An attorney by training, Lina has been involved in campaigns for several award-winning documentaries, such as Born into Brothels and Who Is Dayani Cristal?
 She is on faculty in Design and Social Innovation at the School of Visual Arts.

-Patrick Gage is the Director of International Operations and Fundraising at the Scalabrini International Migration Network (SIMN).
+Patrick Gage is currently a field staffer of Kamala Harris 2020 presidential campaign after previously serving as the head of development for the Scalabrini International Migration Network.
 As one of the modern abolitionist movement's youngest leaders, he has spoken about human trafficking at the White House, United Nations, U.S. Capitol, and Vatican; co-chairs the Nexus Working Group on Human Trafficking and Modern Slavery; and serves on Nomi Network's Board of Directors.
 His work focuses on the intersection between migration, human trafficking, and business.
 Patrick holds a B.S.F.S. in International History from Georgetown University.

 Patty Simonton brings over 20 years of experience working in the fields of social entrepreneurship, workforce development, and the nonprofit community to her role.
 The founder of Radial Impact, a management consulting company for social enterprises and nonprofits, Patty is a program manager, community builder, strategic planner, crowdfunding expert, and event organizer.
 She recently worked as the Community Manager for the Mentor Capital Network where she helped facilitate the